n-urs/news-auto-trading-chatgpt/README.md

 This particular example was created for auto-trading the Trump-Xi call that took place on June 5, 2025.

-**Automated ADA Futures Trading Bot** using Telegram, OpenAI, and Playwright
+**Automated ADA Crypto-Futures Trading Bot** using Telegram, OpenAI, and Playwright

 ## Features